jeanlaurent/mcp-huqsvarna-automower/Readme.md

 ```

-## Run it The hard way
+## With a golang environement, without Docker

-If not then you need a golang development environement and
+If not using Docker, you will need a Go development environment then
 `go build *.go -o husqvarna-automower`

-Then in claude
+Then in Claude Desktop or your favorite MCP Client:
 ```
 {
   "mcpServers": {
     "automower": {
       "command": "husqvarna-automower",
       "env": {
-        "HUQSVARNA_CLIENT_ID": "YourClientID",
+        "HUSQVARNA_CLIENT_ID": "YourClientID",
-        "HUQSVARNA_CLIENT_SECRET": "YoutClientSecret"
+        "HUSQVARNA_CLIENT_SECRET": "YoutClientSecret"
       }
     }
   }